 A beta-based strategy that tracks innovative technology stocks will tend to have higher volatility of returns.

-This doesn’t necessarily mean the latter strategy is more risky.
+This doesn’t necessarily mean the latter strategy is riskier.

 Problem with historical data